MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_09_lab_ak.md

 #### Task 2: Delete resource groups

-1. Enter the following command, and then select Enter to delete the **AutomatedWorkflow** resource group:
+1. Enter the following command, and then select Enter to delete the **PubSubEvents** resource group:

     ```
-    az group delete --name AutomatedWorkflow --no-wait --yes
+    az group delete --name PubSubEvents --no-wait --yes
     ```

-1. Close the Cloud Shell pane.
+1. Close the Cloud Shell pane in the portal.

 #### Task 3: Close the active applications

--   Close the currently running Microsoft Edge application.
+1. Close the currently running Microsoft Edge application.

+1. Close the currently running Visual Studio Code application.

 #### Review